icomefromthenet/DBALGateway/README.md

 ### 4. The Collections class.

-When using ``find()`` method on the gateway will be stored by default all return values in a collection class offerd by doctrine `Doctrine\Common\Collections\ArrayCollection`.
-If the gateway's constructor is passed an instance of a collection that inherits the interface from `Doctrine\Common\Collections\Collection` it will clone a copy and use that instead.
+When using ``find()`` on the gateway results will be stored in a collection class offerd by doctrine `Doctrine\Common\Collections\ArrayCollection`.
+If the gateway's constructor is passed an instance an alternative that inherits the interface from `Doctrine\Common\Collections\Collection` it will clone a copy and use that.

 ```php